Eagle Butte Man Charged with Assault with a Dangerous Weapon and Assault Resulting in Serious Bodily Injury

-United States Attorney Brendan V. Johnson announced that an Eagle Butte, South Dakota, man has been indicted by a federal grand jury for Assault with a Dangerous Weapon and Assault Resulting in Serious Bodily Injury.
+United States Attorney Randolph J. Seiler announced that an Eagle Butte, South Dakota, man has been indicted by a federal grand jury for Assault with a Dangerous Weapon and Assault Resulting in Serious Bodily Injury.

-Randall Bear Eagle, age 30, was indicted on October 15, 2014.
-He appeared before U.S. Magistrate Judge Mark A. Moreno on November 4, 2014, and pled not guilty to the Indictment.
+Michael Thomas LeBeau, age 23, was indicted on December 19, 2017.
+He appeared before U.S. Magistrate Judge Mark A. Moreno on December 20, 2017, and pled not guilty to the Indictment.

-The maximum penalty upon conviction is up to 10 years in custody and/or a $250,000 fine, 3 years of supervised release, and up to $200 to the Federal Crime Victims Fund.
+The maximum penalty upon conviction is up to 10 years in custody and/or a $250,000 fine, 3 years of supervised release, and $100 to the Federal Crime Victims Fund.
 Restitution may also be ordered.

-The charges are merely accusations and Bear Eagle is presumed innocent until and unless proven guilty.
+The charge is merely an accusation and LeBeau is presumed innocent until and unless proven guilty.

 The investigation is being conducted by the Cheyenne River Sioux Tribe Law Enforcement Services.
-Assistant U.S. Attorney Mikal Hanson is prosecuting the case.
+Assistant U.S. Attorney Jay Miller is prosecuting the case.